Eastwesser/MusicMiu/README.md

 # Discord Music Bot

-This is a Discord bot that plays music from various sources.
+This is a Discord bot that plays music from various sources (atm RuTube).
 RuTube as an example.
 Feel free to take and upgrade it! :D

 ## Installation